 When countries go head-to-head on trade policies, tariffs are the bargaining chip of choice.
-Because putting special taxes on foreign imports make them cost more.
-(The idea is that if a country’s exports cost more, consumers won’t buy as much.
-Then that country loses money.)
+Because putting special taxes on foreign imports makes them cost more.
+So consumers won’t buy them as much.
+Then that country loses money.

 theSkimm: There’s not much you can do to mitigate the impact of tariffs...aside from comparison-shopping and adjusting your monthly budget to make up the difference.
 Not fun.
 But smart.

 Say ‘hi’ to our weekly newsletter.
 Every Friday, we break down the news and info you need to make smarter money decisions.

 Skimm'd by: Ivana Pino, Stacy Rapacon, and Elyse Steinhaus